nilearn/nilearn/CONTRIBUTING.rst

 :ref:`contribution_guidelines`.
 To be merged, a pull request usually needs to be accepted by two maintainers.
-In case a consensus does not emerge easily, the decisions are made by the core-contributors, ie people with write access to the repository, as listed :ref:`here <core_devs>`.
+In case a consensus does not emerge easily, the decisions are made by the core contributors, i.e., people with write access to the repository, as listed :ref:`here <core_devs>`.

 How to contribute to nilearn